 What does the 'Unverified' label mean on tokens and NFTs?

-The labels 'Unverified Token' and 'Unverified NFT' are assigned to tokens or NFT collections that haven’t been verified and may indicate the following:
+The 'Unverified' labels are assigned to tokens or NFTs that have not been verified and may indicate the following:

 - The token has low liquidity.
 It might have some value, but it’s extremely small.